megabox-family/megara/README.md

 # megara

-bruh, a pink discord robot 😎
+a pink discord robot 😎